You can start today and have a fantastic Halloween decoration done in time for trick or treaters.

 Begin by using the paper that comes with the frame to trace a template for the picture.
 Place the paper on your canvas and draw along a canvas line two threads outside the paper using the extra fine marker.
 Needlepoint takes up some of the canvas, so you need the extra so no canvas will show.

 Once you have found your face, use a photocopier or image-editing software to make the design about 3″ by 5″ so it will fit nicely into your frame.
 Place this under your needlepoint canvas and use your black marker to trace the design.
-Remove the paper and color the face in using the wider black or gray marker.
-You can see my colored canvas below.
+Remove the paper and color the face using the wider black or gray marker.
+You can see my colored canvas above.

-Now mark the background for stripes.
+Mark the background for stripes.
 Find the middle of the canvas and draw a line four threads to either side of it.
 Now mark every ninth thread to the sides.

 Let dry overnight.

 To prevent canvas show through, use the orange marker to color the canvas.
-Let dry over night.
+Let dry overnight.

 Mount the needlepoint onto stretcher bars.